MorganKryze/ConsoleAppVisuals/examples/README.md

 ## Introduction

 This directory contains example projects that demonstrate how to use the `ConsoleAppVisuals` library.
-Each example is a self-contained project that can be run independently.
+Each example is a self-contained project that can be run _independently_.
 Here is a list of the examples and their descriptions:

 - **Presentation**: A complete example that demonstrates how to use the `ConsoleAppVisuals` library.
 It tackles all the major features of the library.
 It is a good starting point for learning how to use the library.
 (Used to generate the presentation video in the docs)
 - **PasswordManager**: A simple example using the `Prompt`, `ScrollingMenu`, `TableView` and `TableSelector` classes to create a decent password manager (non-secure project).